 Gathering your group at a place that offers some hands-on history is a fun way to inspire connection between different generations.
 Excellent options include Bronte Creek Provincial Park’s Spruce Lane Farm House, Westfield Heritage Village, Dundurn Castle National Historic Site and Bell Homestead National Historic Site.

 Find new ways to stay and play in Hamilton Halton Brant this fall.
-Explore available experiences, grab some Stay & Play PERKS, take advantage of special offers and discover the amazing events that will be taking place while you’re in town.
+Explore available experiences, take advantage of special offers and discover the amazing events that will be taking place while you’re in town.
 Stretch your fall fun out a little longer with our StayTripping hotel offers and receive a $50 or $100 VISA gift card!*

 *Please note – VISA gift cards are a limited offer – while quantities last.